alanwanga/alanwanga.github.io/about.md

 My name is Taoyuan Wang, or you can just call me Alan.
 I'm currently a software engineer in Appen China startup team.

-I recieved my Bachelor and Master degree in Computer Science from Tsinghua University Taiwan.
+I received my Bachelor and Master degree in Computer Science from Tsinghua University Taiwan.
 Then, I joined Academia Sinica Taipei as full-time research assistant and Works Applications Shanghai as full-stack developer.

 My research interests focus on natural language processing, particularly in dialogue system.
 My personal interests include language learning, traveling, and all kinds of sports.